-I don’t like that Google Maps doesn’t include much in the way of public transit information in the area, including the Metro surrounding Washington DC.
-I’m showing a map from Manhattan instead of the Washington Metroline, wishing that I could show the Metro stations instead.
+I wouldn’t say I like that Google Maps doesn’t include much in the way of public transit information in the area, including the Metro surrounding Washington DC.
+I’m showing a map from Manhattan instead of the Washington Metroline, wishing to show the Metro stations instead.

 I can get some good views of monuments in Washington, DC, on the Google Satellite view:

 And an even more interesting look using a Google Earth view: